Ezequias-Sousa/Ezequias-Sousa/README.md

 <p>
 Hi, welcome to my portfolio — you can call me Eze (short for Ezequias).
 Over the past two years in the data analytics world, I’ve developed a motto:
-I believe every strategic decision must be data-driven.
-My role is to transform raw data into actionable insights that illuminate the path to effective decision-making.

 </p>